AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 <p>

 - \c ALIB_SOURCE_DIR<br>
   Defines the directory where the \alib source files are stored.
-The header files are located in the same directories.<br>
+The header-files are located in the same directories.<br>
   This variable may also be specified before entering the script to specify a different directory than the default, which is